NeilKingdom/super_fight_pro_public/README.md

 The project team had a few internal goals for the mobile application:

-- __Simple UX design (KISS):__ The application would target a wide age-range, thus, a simple user experience was a key indicator of success
+- __Simple UX design (KISS):__ The application would target a wide age-range, thus, a simple user experience was a key indicator of success.
 - __Visually appealing UI:__ The previous project team's application failed (in our opinion) at creating a UI design that was visually appealing.
 We wanted to remedy this.
 - __Doing things the "proper" way:__ Proper code is subjective.
 We defined "proper" code to